pampatzoglou/articles/StatefulWorkloads.md

 ## 3. Pod Priority and Preemption

 When the cluster runs out of resources, Kubernetes evicts lower-priority pods first.
 To protect database pods, you should leverage a PriorityClass with a high value to ensure database pods are scheduled before lower-priority workloads.
-In reality what we are doing here is defining how the cluster will do triage once a bad schenario is happening.
+In reality what we are doing here is defining how the cluster will do triage once the building is on fire.
 When PriorityClass is useful the "ugly" is not at our doorstep, it was walked in the house.
 At this point in time its not IF workloads will stop but WHICH workload has a higher probability of staying functional.
 And as always with probabilities dice are going to get rolled.
 What we are doing here is stacking the dice to try and minimize the fallout.
 Example of a high-priority class:

 ```yaml